lholden/yade/README.md

 Yade is a set of derive macros designed to generate the boilerplate around using the `Error` trait in Rust.
 This crate supports `enum`, `struct`, unit, tuple struct, and ErrorKind styled Error types.

 Yade does not set out to solve any of the problems with the Rust `Error` trait.
-If you are interested in an alternative trait for error handling that attempts to address the shortcomings of `Error`, please check out [Failure](https://github.com/withoutboats/failure) project.
+If you are interested in an alternative trait for error handling that attempts to address the shortcomings of `Error`, please check out the [Failure](https://github.com/withoutboats/failure) project.

 ## Usage